 Everest base camp trek FAQs include the questions and the solutions that you are searching for.
 We tried to provide those helpful tips below in detail:

 Everest base camp is at the bottom of the world’s highest mountain Everest.
 It is located in northeastern Nepal.
 Trekking through the Sagarmatha National Park, you can reach here.
 This area is also known as the Khumbu region.

 How many days does it take to reach Everest base camp?

 It takes 8 days in total from Kathmandu with a scenic mountain flight to Lukla.
 You will have 2 altitude practice days on the way up.
 Then you will trek back to Lukla in 3 days and fly back to Kathmandu.

-What is the elevation of Everest base camp?
+What is the elevation of the Everest base camp?

 Everest base camp is 5,364m above sea level.
-You will trek gradually to this place from Lukla so check the detail information about altitude gain during the trek.
+You will trek gradually to this place from Lukla so check the detailed information about altitude gain during the trek.

 How difficult is the Everest base camp trek?

 Physically, the Everest base camp trek is not difficult but the altitude will make it hard.
 If you have done some treks above 3000m in the Himalayas, it may not be a problem.